It Follows: Plot

-Days later, Jay sees the entity in the form of Greg walking towards Greg's house, smashing a window at Greg's house and entering.
-Jay tries to warn the real Greg by telephone, but he does not answer.
-She runs into the house and finds the entity in the form of Greg's half-naked mother knocking on his door.
-It stares at Jay for a few moments before continuing to knock.
-Not hearing Jay's pleas, Greg opens the door and the entity pounces on him.
-Jay sees the entity having sex with a dead Greg, then flees by car and spends the night outdoors.
+Later, Jay sees the entity, in the form of Greg, walking towards Greg's house.
+It smashes a window and enters.
+Jay runs into the house and finds the entity, in the form of Greg's half-naked mother, attacking and killing him.
+Jay flees by car and spends the night outdoors.
 On a beach, Jay sees three young men on a boat.
-She then undresses and walks into the water, though it is unclear if she does anything with them.
-Back home, Paul, willing to take the risk, offers Jay the opportunity to pass it on to him, but she refuses.
+She partially undresses and walks into the water.
+Back home, Paul, willing to take the risk, asks Jay to pass it on to him, but she refuses.